markNZed/processism-react-three/storyboard.md

 ## 8.3.
 Narration
 Now, let’s add a second entity, this time in purple, next to the original blue one.
 The color here represents a property of the entity.
 For example, we might imagine that purple represents electrons and blue represents protons.

-It’s important to note that we’re using a limited number of visual features—like color and shape—to represent the properties of these entities.
+We only have a limited number of visual features — like color and shape — to represent the properties of these entities.
 In reality, entities might have many more properties than we can show visually.

 You’ll notice that while the two entities look similar, they’re not identical.
 This difference reflects that they represent different processes, so they can’t be exactly the same.

 Also, these entities are moving together on the same plane.
-This movement is another way to show their behavior.
-For instance, the distance between them could represent how similar they are, rather than just physical space.
+This movement is another way to show their properties.
+For instance, the distance between them could represent how similar they are, rather than just physical distance.

 # 9. Scene: Introduction to Relations
 ## 9.1.
 Objective